patcon/neompd/src/documents/posts/Practical_Advice_for_the_Agile_Manifesto.html.md

 isPost: true
 tag: "business technology design culture"
 color: "black"
-header: "Practical Advice for the\nAgile Manifesto"
+header: "Practical Advice for\nthe Agile Manifesto"
 summary: This is the first article in a three-part series, guest authored by Paul Heidema, Partner & Vice President of Training and Development at Berteig Consulting.
 layout: blog
 coverimg: "/images/articles/Practical_Advice_for_the_Agile_Manifesto/cover.jpg"